Currency fluctuations could pose a challenge to people from the UK who live overseas, an expert has warned.

 Mr Musty added that it is particularly important for expats to be flexible when it comes to managing their finances.

-This, he said, means it can be a particularly good idea for them to set up an international bank account, as it can be held in more than one currency.
+This, he said, means it a particularly good idea for them to set up an international bank account.
+As it held in more than one currency.